top of page

 Collaborations beyond wheatpaste

 During the summer of 2014, long after Mandela, and slightly before Allende and Jara’s murals, I shared with two close friends my homemade glue recipe to display three poems onto a wall of Consell de Cent.
 This collaboration led us to make a short video documenting a process I had previously undertaken alone.
-Later, this also motivated us to explore alternatives techniques, including working with vinyl, as we re-designed Barcelona’s TMB subway message, famously warning passengers about the 100€ penalty for travelling without a valid ticket.
-Instead, we produced four messages by dozens, replacing this official warning on the main public transport lines, critiquing in turn the growing lack of interpersonal interaction in the subway.
-Messages were smaller than the murals, satirical, placed on wagon corners, neither in plain sight not entirely hidden either, yet the adrenalin rush remained as intense as ever.
+Later, this also motivated us to explore alternatives techniques, including working with vinyl, as we re-designed Barcelona’s TMB subway message, the one that famously warns passengers about the 100€ penalty for travelling without a valid ticket.
+Instead, we produced four messages by dozens to replace this official warning on the main public transport lines, critiquing in turn the growing lack of interpersonal interaction in the subway.
+In this guerrilla design action, messages were smaller than the murals, satirical, placed on wagon corners, neither in plain sight nor entirely hidden either, yet the adrenalin rush remained as intense as ever.

 Graphic Activism through hidden messages, made in late July 2014.